reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 > Compared to ICoT-KD, Stepwise Internalization has three advantages:
 > First, it is simpler to implement as it does not require a teacher model.
 Second, while ICoT-KD
-> internalizes reasoning into a single “column” of states (corresponding to the final input position),
+> internalizes reasoning into a single "column" of states (corresponding to the final input position),
 > Stepwise Internalization allows the model to internalize reasoning across all input positions.
 Lastly,
 > Stepwise Internalization achieves better accuracy compared to ICoT-KD.